 It is safe to use in children and during lactation.
 Consult your doctor for its usage during pregnancy.

-Musta Karanjadi kashayam – Used in treating ‘Ama’, indigestion and diarrhea
+Musta Karanjadi kashayam – Used in treating ‘Ama’, indigestion and diarrhoea.

-Mustharishtam – used in digestive complaints like diarrhoea, indigestion, etc.
+Mustharishtam – used in digestive complaints like diarrhea, indigestion, etc.

 Navaka Guggulu – used for weight loss treatment and Rheumatoid arthritis.